DETAILED ACTION

 Step 2A, Prong 2 – “Practical Application”

-Furthermore, the applicants claimed elements of “processing circuitry,” “memory circuitry,” “a sensor system,” and “a welding-type tool,” are merely claimed to generally link the use of a judicial exception (e.g., pre-solution activity of data gathering and post-solution activity of presenting data) to (1) a particular technological environment or (2) field of use, per MPEP §2106.05(h); and are applying the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea, per MPEP §2106.05(f).
+Furthermore, the applicants claimed elements of “processing circuitry,” “memory circuitry,” “a sensor system,” “a welding-type tool,” and “a user interface,” are merely claimed to generally link the use of a judicial exception (e.g., pre-solution activity of data gathering and post-solution activity of presenting data) to (1) a particular technological environment or (2) field of use, per MPEP §2106.05(h); and are applying the judicial exception, or mere instructions to implement an abstract idea on a computer, or merely uses a computer as a tool to perform an abstract idea, per MPEP §2106.05(f).
 In other words, the claimed “monitoring a welding technique,” is not providing a practical application, thus Step 2A, Prong 2 of the subject-matter eligibility analysis is “No.”

 Step 2B – “Significantly More”

-Likewise, the claims do not include additional elements that either alone or in combination are sufficient to amount to significantly more than the judicial exception because to the extent that, e.g. “processing circuitry,” “memory circuitry,” “a sensor system,” and “a welding-type tool,” are claimed, these are generic, well-known, and conventional data gather computing elements.
+Likewise, the claims do not include additional elements that either alone or in combination are sufficient to amount to significantly more than the judicial exception because to the extent that, e.g. “processing circuitry,” “memory circuitry,” “a sensor system,” “a welding-type tool,” and “a user interface,” are claimed, these are generic, well-known, and conventional data gather computing elements.
 As evidence that these are generic, well-known, and a conventional data gathering computing elements (or an equivalent term), as a commercially available product, or in a manner that indicates that the additional elements are sufficiently well-known, the Applicant’s specification discloses these in a manner that indicates that the additional elements are sufficiently well-known that the specification does not need to describe the particulars of such additional elements to satisfy 35 U.S.C. § 112(a), per MPEP § 2106.07(a) III (a).
 As such, this satisfies the Examiner’s evidentiary burden requirement per the Berkheimer memo.

 Specifically, the Applicant’s claimed “processing circuitry,” is not described with any detail in the written description of the specification as originally filed.
 Regardless, “processing circuitry,” is best described in para.
 [0052] as follows: